Namkoong Min: Career

 Namkoong subsequently received acclaim with neo-noir film A Dirty Carnival (2006), and drew widespread notice for his performance in melodrama Listen to My Heart (2011).
 Namkoong subsequently returned with a changed mindset and new-found determination.
 His efforts paid off when he achieved recognition for his villainous role as a serial killer in A Girl Who Sees Smells (2015), and he won the Best Villain Award at the annual 2016 DramaFever Awards.
 Since then, he has received praise for his performances in legal thriller Remember: War of the Son (2015–2016) and romantic comedy Beautiful Gong Shim (2016).

 Namkoong's breakout role was in the hit comedy drama Good Manager (2017), where he played the central protagonist.
 Namkoong was praised for his "perfect amalgamation of character creation and acting" which contributed to the success of the drama.
 He then starred in SBS's legal thriller Distorted (2017), playing a trashy tabloid reporter with no work ethics.

 In 2018, Namkoong starred alongside Listen to My Heart co-star Hwang Jung-eum in the romantic comedy series The Undateables.

 In 2019, Namkoong starred in the medical prison drama Doctor Prisoner.

 From 2019 to 2020, Namkoong starred in the sports television series Hot Stove League.
 The television series received positive reviews for its high quality script and attained high ratings.
 He played the role of the new leader of the last-place team, the Dreams.
 Hot Stove League won 56th Baeksang Arts Awards 2020 for best drama.
 Through that drama, he also received his first daesang/grand prize in his career from 2020 SBS Drama Awards.

 In September 2021, Namkoong decided to renew his contract with 935 Entertainment.
 This is the third contract renewal.

 Personal life

 Namkoong has been in a relationship with model Jin Ah-reum since late 2015, who he met while filming movie Light My Fire as a director and actress.
 They married in a private ceremony on October 7, 2022, at Hotel Shilla in Seoul.
 The ceremony was attended by the couple's closest family and friends, including actors Jung Moon-sung as host, and TVXQ performed the congratulatory song.
+Min's wife announced on June 18, 2026, that she is expecting the couples first child.
+On July 26, 2026, the couple welcomed a son.